 - Meet with a Ware Institute Intern Interns can assist you to find a volunteer opportunity in the Lancaster community!
-However, over the summer, no interns are present.
-Contact Sandi Smoker to set up a time to meet or call 717-358-4164.
+Contact the Ware Institute to set up a time to meet or call 717-358-4164.

 - Complete Volunteer Clearances Many organizations require volunteers to complete the three clearances (listed below) before you can volunteer, particularly if you work with children.
-For more information about how to complete and obtain these forms please visit the Ware Institute's Volunteer Clearances web page or contact a Ware Institute Intern (email@example.com) to assist you with completing clearances.
+For more information about how to complete and obtain these forms please visit the Ware Institute's Volunteer Clearances web page or contact the Ware Institute to assist you with completing clearances.

 - Criminal Record Check

 - FBI Criminal History fingerprint check (for students who have not been PA residents for the past 10 years.)

 Learn More About Volunteer Opportunities

 2016 Fall Ware Interns